+- a.
+Serving as a Bristol City Councillor for an aggregate total period of at least 10 years:

 - b.
 Holding a significant position of public responsibility with Bristol City Council as either:

 - Lord Mayor;

 - Elected Mayor;

 - Deputy or Assistant Mayor;

 - Leader of the Council;

 - Executive Member;

-- Any other position attracting the payment of a Special Responsibility Allowance under the Council's approved members allowance scheme (excluding attendance at the Appeals Committee).
+- Any other position attracting the payment of a Special Responsibility Allowance under the Council's Approved Members Allowance Scheme (excluding attendance at Appeals Committee);